ashish-reputation/graphql-POC/README.md

 A POC on graphql usage with server-side design using node and express.

 ### Prerequisites
-You need to install node and npm.
+You need to install node and npm - "https://nodejs.org/en/download"

 Steps:
 1. Clone the repository.